Avid Media Composer Automation Features:

 Every Tracker, One Click

-What it does: Generates pull lists, CSVs, PDFs, AVBs, and EDLs from selected shots with handles and source metadata included.
+What it does: Generates turnover packages (VFX pull lists), CSVs, PDFs, AVBs, and EDLs from selected shots with handles and source metadata included.

 Your benefit: Vendors get consistent pull packages that are accurate without making them one at a time.